gjwdyk/Notes-TMSH/IP-Reputation/README.md

 Note that IP Reputation DB is very dynamic.
 One day an IP Address can be categorized, the other day the same IP Address can be removed from the DB.
 Also, there are a few DB source available in the Internet.
-An IP Address can fall into one category in BrightCloud's DB, but can be not cetegorized or cetagorized differently in other vendor's DB.
+An IP Address can fall into one category in BrightCloud's DB, but can be not categorized or categorized differently in other vendor's DB.

 After the above tests are all OK, you can use the DB in either or both on Application Security configuration: